List of programs broadcast by TeleOnce: En Familia con TeleOnce (2025 - present)

 On September 23, 2025, TeleOnce announced their new production for the daytime block.
 The new show would be called En Familia con TeleOnce (Among Family with TeleOnce).
 The show will be hosted by Yan Ruiz, Brenda Rivera and Laihany Pontón and will air live weekdays att 11:30 a.m.

 The program will present a mix of entertainment, information and community outreach and will feature interventions from Las Noticias covering the days' most important stories.
 Additionally, Sonia Valentin will present her El Calentón segment (which previously was featured in En La Mañana) live from the radio booth at Radio Isla 1320 where she interviews political figures and discusses hot topics.

 En Familia con TeleOnce is set to premiere on September 29, 2025.

+Boricuas con Talento (2026-present)

+On March 11, 2026, Liberman Media Group announced it would be developing their first reality show Boricuas Con Talento (Boricuas with Talent).
+The show, which premiered on April 21, 2026, follows the format of America's Got Talent and features performers from all kinds of talents presenting their skills to the a judging panel composed of music producer, José "Pompi" Vallejo, singer Yaire and comedian Keropi Sánchez who decide if they move on to the next round.
+The first season of the show saw over 900 contestants audition and generated over 1.7 million votes from the audience to determine the winner.
+The winner of the first season was won by singer and performer "Machito Swing", a second season has already been confirmed.